MyCryptoHQ/landing/src/assets/content/privacy-policy.md

 You can learn about how dedicated Matomo is to creating an open-source analytics platform that enables companies, like MyCrypto, to respect users' privacy [here](https://matomo.org/docs/privacy/), [here](https://matomo.org/faq/general/faq_18254/), and [here](https://matomo.org/blog/2018/04/how-to-not-process-any-personal-data-with-matomo-and-what-it-means-for-you/).

-You can learn about how Segment is privacy-first data storage warehouse platform that enables companies, like MyCrypto, to respect users' privacy [here](https://segment.com/legal/privacy/).
+You can learn about how Segment is a privacy-first data storage warehouse platform that enables companies, like MyCrypto, to respect users' privacy [here](https://segment.com/legal/privacy/).

 #### MyCrypto Email, Telephone, or Other Two-Way Communications